What is Working Capital Ratio?

 It is important to note that the current assets and current liabilities are placed firstly, which is then followed by long term assets and liabilities.
 This way, investors and creditors get a hold of the financial status of any company.

 Generally, if the Working Capital Ratio is 1, it entails the company is not at risk and can survive once the liabilities are paid.
 Though it doesn’t conclude the company is doing great, it is just a neutral state.
 For a firm to maintain Working Capital Ratio higher than 1, they need to analyze the current assets and liabilities efficiently.
 A healthy ratio for WCR is between 1.2 – 2.0.
-Below this range company could go through a critical situation which might indicate to the firm that they need to intensely work upon their short-term assets and grow it as soon as they can.
+Below this range company could go through a critical situation which might indicate to the firm that they need to intensely work upon their short-term assets and grow them as soon as they can.

 Example of Working Capital Ratio